jimma/pidora18-openjdk7-wildfly8/README.md

 pidora18-wildfly8.img
 ==========================
 This pidora18 image is installed with Wildfly-8.0.0.Final and openjdk7.
 Wildfly start script is added under /etc/init.d, and Wildfly-8.0.0.Final will be started at boot.
+Download this image from
 #1.What's configued/installed
  wildfly-8.0.0.Final is downloaded under /home/jbosspi
  openjdk7 is installed